What Equipment should I buy?

 After you have blown the savings on your dry suit and/or demand valve, what should you save for next on the list?
 How about the BCD or Buoyancy Control Device!

 The BCD (Buoyancy Control Device) is really just an expensive way of carrying your cylinder on your back.
 However, it is also a possible means of positive buoyancy in an emergency or indeed, if suitably equipped, an alternate means of air supply.
-The BCD can be used to adjust your buoyancy as you descend in the sea.
-However, if you are using a dry suit I would advise that all buoyancy adjustment is carried out on the dry suit and rarely, if ever, the BCD, except in the case of an emergency, such as a ripped dry suit.
-I know that some divers will disagree with my point.
-They may suggest a combination of buoyancy adjustment with the dry suit AND the BCD, but this is not the place for this discussion.
-Suffice to say that the BCD should fit you comfortably.
-The diving cylinder should be attached quickly and easily.
-Any BCD pockets should be easily accessible.
-There should be "D" rings for attaching accessories.
-The BCD material should be lightweight yet tough and above all, it should have sufficient inflated buoyancy to enable you to make a controlled ascent to the surface by means of efficient inflation and dump valves.
+The BCD can be used to adjust your buoyancy as you descend in the sea if you are diving wearing a wet suit.
+However, if you are using a dry suit, Scotsac advises that all buoyancy adjustment is carried out on the dry suit.
+BCD buoyancy control should only be used in the event of damage to the dry suit or dry suit inflation &/or dump valve failure.
+The BCD is, in effect, a buoyancy back up device for dry suit divers and for this reason should be considered as an essential piece of equipment.
+When you are wearing the BCD it should not obstruct easy access to your dry suit inflation and dump valves.
+There should be "D" rings on the BCD for attaching accessories.
+The BCD material should be lightweight yet tough and above all, the BCD bag should have sufficient inflated buoyancy to enable you to make a controlled ascent to the surface by efficient use of the BCD inflation and dump valves.
 The prices range from £250-£700.

 A Diving Computer is perhaps next on your "to buy" list!
 Once again there are many different manufacturers, but they basically all do the same thing, namely, keep a constant check on your previous depth, current depth, duration at different depths and by the Buhlmann ZHL8 algorithm, work out how much nitrogen you have absorbed and therefore how much "no stop" time you have left and how much decompression you may have to carry out as you ascend.
 More sophisticated computers integrate with your gas supply and tell you how much time you have left for your dive.
 Some dive computers are about the size and shape of a wrist watch.
 As a consequence, the displayed information can be quite small.
 You should make sure that you can clearly read the display in dark Scottish waters!!
 If there is any doubt, buy a computer with a larger, clearer display.
 Your life might depend on it!!!